rtobiaskoch/Rt_v2/README.md

 version 2: created folders in github repository for inputs and outputs for those that do not have access to connecticut data and wish to use this data for themselves

+GETTING STARTED:
+1. Clone the repository git clone https://github.com/rtobiaskoch/Rt_v2  be sure to change your working directory to the Rt_v2 folder

 INPUT FILES
 1. estimates.csv (covid infections by state)